zeromq/pyzmq/README.rst

 We also have MSI installer packages in our `downloads
 <http://github.com/zeromq/pyzmq/downloads>`_ section on GitHub.

-Our build scripts in 2.1.4 are much improved, so if you would like to provide 64b Windows installers, it would be much appreciated.
-Simply `python setup.py bdist_msi` or `python setupegg.py bdist_egg` should work, once you have a 64b libzmq.
-We simply don't have 64b Windows VMs on which to do this.
+Our build scripts in 2.1.4 are much improved, so if you would like to contribute 64b Windows installers, or have any improvements on existing releases, they would be much appreciated.
+Simply `python setup.py bdist_msi` or `python setupegg.py bdist_egg` *should* work, once you
+have a 64b libzmq and Python.
+We simply don't have the VMs or time in which to do this ourselves.

 General
 -------

-To build and install pyzmq from source, you will first need to build and install the latest development version of 0MQ itself.
+To build and install pyzmq from source, you will first need to build libzmq.
 After you have done this, follow these steps:

-Tell pyzmq where zeromq is via the configure subcommand:
+Tell pyzmq where libzmq is via the configure subcommand:

     $ python setup.py configure --zmq=/path/to/zeromq2